+As I’ve entered my 30’s, I’m constantly finding myself surrounded by Mommy-to-Be’s, whether they be friends, cousins, or even co-workers.
+As I’ve been side-by-side with so many of them during their mommy journeys, I’ve also found that I pay attention to their maternity outfits!
 We shorties are often trying to lengthen our bodies and with a new body taking shape, it might feel a little harder to do that during this time in your life.
 Let’s talk about how you can style your looks in ways that both embrace your baby bump while creating the illusion of a taller frame at the same time!

 This first maternity style tip is probably one of my favorites—layering a tee over a fitted midi or maxi dress!
 The key to lengthening your petite frame?
 Bringing the hem of the tee above your baby bump, easiest done by tying it in the right place.
 Not only does this show off and emphasize your growing bump, but it tricks the eye into seeing a longer bottom half since your proportions are cut right below the bustline.

 Aside from being surrounded by soon-to-be mommies, I’ve also styled many women during their pregnancy journey as well.
-One of the most common requests I see with these clients is that they’d LOVE pieces they can wear post-pregnancy too, when they no longer have their baby bumps and their bodies begin to change yet again.
+One of the most common requests I see with these clients is that they’d love pieces they can wear post-pregnancy too, when they no longer have their baby bumps and their bodies begin to change yet again.
 Dresses in general are usually your best bet if you want styles that can work for you both during and after pregnancy, but a smocked dress with an empire waistline is probably one of the best!

 When you’re growing a baby and preparing for motherhood, effortless styling can make such a big difference day-to-day.
 You’ve got tons of things on your mind and probably what feels like a never-ending to-do list, so dressing up for dinner might feel like a huge task in itself.
 You want to be comfy, but you also want to look good!

 Aside from balancing comfort and finding ways to lengthen your petite baby bump body, it’s also important to stay true to your own personal style.
 At a time when your body is changing, you still want to feel like YOU, so remember that you don’t have to skip on styles you’d normally go for when not expecting.
 Date night is a chance to steal some quality time with your significant other and bring yourself back to a feeling of pre-pregnancy life, whether that’s out to dinner, catching a movie, or even happy hour—with virgin cocktails for you, of course!

 Going for sleek and fitted styles really embrace a changing body that you should be absolutely proud of, so don’t feel like you need to cover your bump with looser silhouettes.
 To still lengthen your shorter frame, go for solid colors that lead the eye up and down your body without interruption.
 Whether styling your look with flats or heels, go for skin-tone and/or pointed-toe styles to give your look that extra boost in height.